Strategy

 Strategic Plans

-In 2016, the Victorian Government allocated $30 million over three years to the VCCC Alliance to develop a Strategic Research Plan (SRP) addressing key opportunities for improvement in cancer research capability, development of clinical trials, workforce development and leadership.
+Previously, the Victorian Government allocated $30 million over three years to the VCCC Alliance in 2016 to develop a Strategic Research Plan (SRP 2017-20) addressing key opportunities for improvement in cancer research capability, development of clinical trials, workforce development and leadership.

 This was shaped by the VCCC Alliance Strategic Plan 2016-20 which set goals for effective sharing of clinical and research data, to support better, more integrated research and clinical care.